microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-sendactivitynotification.md

 ---
 title: "chat: sendActivityNotification"
-description: Send an activity feed notification in scope of a chat.
+description: Send an activity feed notification in the scope of a chat.
 author: RamjotSingh
 ms.localizationpriority: medium
 ms.prod: microsoft-teams